Olanta man run down, killed by hit-and-run driver Friday night

-SCRANTON, S.C. -- An Olanta man was struck, killed and left dead in a hit-and-run crash Friday night.
+SCRANTON, S.C. — An Olanta man was killed in a hit-and-run crash Friday night.

-The incident happened on US 52 just south of W. Lee Flowers, Florence County Coroner Keith von Lutcken said through a release on the death.
+It happened on U.S. 52 just south of W. Lee Flowers, Florence County Coroner Keith von Lutcken said through a media advisory.

-He identified the victim as Allen Dickson, Jr., 26.
+He identified the victim as Allen Dickson Jr., 26.
 The body has been sent to MUSC for an autopsy.

 The crash is under investigation by the coroner's office and the South Carolina Highway Patrol.